harshit3134/E-Commerce/README.md

 # E-Commerce

-made with Django+SQLite,Ecommerce generic site with addon features
+made with Django+SQLite, Ecommerce generic site with add on features